alvistack/takluyver-jeepney/docs/index.rst

 more code than with other interfaces such as `dbus-python <https://pypi.python.org/pypi/dbus-python>`_ or `pydbus <https://github.com/LEW21/pydbus>`_.

+Jeepney doesn't rely on libdbus or other compiled libraries, so it's easy to install with Python tools like ``pip``.
+To use it, the DBus daemon needs to be running on your computer; this is a standard part of most modern Linux desktops.

 Contents:

 .. toctree::
    :maxdepth: 2

    integrate
+   messages
    bindgen

 .. seealso::